 THAT is a bold statement that is, don’t you think?
 However I think that I really should state my love for Readly right at the beginning of this Readly app review.
 We have a one month free trial for you on the site too.
 So I am putting my faith in the app for everyone.

-I am being totally transparent to you, my lovely readers.
-There is, basically, no better app on my phone.
+In the spirit of being totally transparent with you, my lovely readers, I must say this; there is, basically, no better app on my phone!
 And that includes Twitter, Facebook, and even my email.

 Readly will get you reading magazines again

 Why is that I hear you ask.
 Well its because the Readly app has got me back into reading magazines.
 I stopped reading them when I had kids.
 Don’t we all find it hard to find the time to read generally after our world is turned upside down by those small people?

 I have had many conversations with other mums about reading just being the bottom of a very long list.
 Alongside going to the doctor because you aren’t feeling well, and having your hair done.

 Readly will open the door to new hobbies …

 With Readly not only can you get back into magazines, but you have so many to choose from for so little money (£7.99 a month) that you will start to explore long forgotten hobbies, and foster a passion for new ones.